Comirnaty LP.8.1 (Sars-Cov-2 Spike Protein (Mrna) Lp.8.1)

 Frequently Asked Questions

-You may not be protected against COVID-19 disease until at least seven days after the last dose of your primary vaccination schedule.
-Complete protection requires finishing the full vaccination series.
+You may not be fully protected against COVID-19 until at least seven days after your last dose.

 Important Disclaimer